UEABIO/physalia-R-course-2023/book/_main.md

 - "full.names": Setting this argument to `TRUE` indicates that you want to store the full paths of the files, not just their names.
 This is important for ensuring you can correctly access and read these files later.
 If "full.names" is not set to `TRUE`, you may encounter difficulties when attempting to read the files because the file paths would be incomplete.

+This vector, `csv_files_list_files`, will now hold the file paths to all the CSV files in our specified directory, making it easy to access and manipulate these files in our R environment

 ### Read multiple files

 Now that we have obtained the file paths, we can proceed to load the files into R. The preferred method in the tidyverse is to use the `map_dfr` function from the `purrr` package.
 This function iterates through all the file paths and combines the data frames into a single, unified data frame.
 In the following code, `.x` represents the file name or path.
 To read and output the actual content of the CSV files (not just the filenames), you should include `.x` (the path) within a `readr` function.
 While this example deals with CSV files, this approach works similarly for other rectangular file formats.